SAP-samples/teched2022-DA161/README.md

 As soon as you select a user that you would like to use for the session, please mark an **X** next to the user to ensure that the account is not used by anyone else during the session.

 ## Exercises
-There are two exercises that you will run through within this session.
+There are three exercises that you will run through within this session.
 These exercise build on top of one another to provide a holistic learning experience.
 For experienced users, it is still recommended to complete the exercises as it will build the foundation for you to provide feedback on the Optimized Story Experience.

 ### Hands-on Exercies